thiagogbeier/lokka/src/mcp/README.md

 - Select **Microsoft Graph** > **Application permissions**
 - Search for each of the permissions and check the box next to each permission you want to allow.
   - The agent will only be able to perform the actions based on the permissions you grant it.
+  - We recommend starting with User.Read.All to be able to query information about users in your tenant.
+To learn more about the other permissions you can grant, see [Microsoft Graph permissions reference](https://learn.microsoft.com/en-us/graph/permissions-reference).
 - Select **Add permissions**
 - Select **Grant admin consent for [your organization]**
 - Select **Yes** to confirm